codeformuenster/wahlprogramme2014/README.md

 ## Convert pdfs

 - Try http://www.pdf2txt.de/
-- See [zielformat.txt](zielformat.txt) for hint how to tweak the formatting
+- See [zielformat.md](zielformat.md) for hint how to tweak the formatting

 ## Run